THE GLIDING HERITAGE CENTRE - NEWS

 We have had some very generous donations of late...

-Thank you to John Hopkins for his donation of the Slingsby Prefect prototype.
+Thank you to John Hopkins & Kevin Fresson for their donation of the Slingsby Prefect prototype.
 This glider show many detail differences from the Allison Prefect and makes a superb addition to the GHC collection.
 We intend to have it flying next season and sure they'll be a lot of people who'll want to get their hands on it.

 Thanks must also go to Pete Purdie for the donation of his Zudvogel 3.
 This high performance wooden glider from the 1960's will make an excellent addition to the flying fleet, and now Daniel Chidley will face some stiff competition in Vintage Task Weeks.